Michael Brent Jarboe

 Chief Operating Officer

 Marlin provided material and design support for three contract winning sniper rifle programs: the MSR, the M2010, and the PSR.
 In his vital supporting role, Marlin evolved the ACR from a prototype into a commercialized product and then a legitimate contender for the U.S. Army Individual Carbine Solicitation.
 This work helped expand Marlin’s professional scope by allowing him to transition into the Defense Development Group within Remington.
-In his role as a Defense Products Design Engineer, Marlin proved instrumental in planning, orchestrating, and conducting the testing of the R4 platform, securing a $72 million Army of the Philippine Islands contract award and the Low-Visibility Assault Weapon (LVAW) program for the U.S. Combat Applications Group (CAG) solicitation.
+In his role as a Defense Products Design Engineer, Marlin proved instrumental in planning, orchestrating, and conducting the testing of the R4 platform, securing a $72 million Army of the Philippine Islands contract award as well as managing the Low-Visibility Assault Weapon (LVAW) program for the U.S. Army solicitation.

 Marlin remains dedicated to the industry in his spare time as an avid and accomplished 3-Gun competitor, IDPA and USPSA competitor, hunter, and recreational shooter.
-Through volunteering in the student ministry at his church, Marlin has introduced shooting sports to many who never would have enjoyed the opportunity otherwise.
+Through volunteering in various ministries and leading the safety & security team at his church, Marlin has introduced shooting sports to many who never would have enjoyed the opportunity otherwise.
 When not at the range, he instructs Tae Kwon Do to students of all ages at Sheroan’s Tae Kwon Do Academy and serves on the Board of Directors for the Kentucky Taekwondo Won Corporation.
 Marlin serves as a Deacon and various other committees and functions at Severns Valley Baptist Church, including the Stewardship Committee, Personnel Committee, Praise Band member, and the Celebrate Recovery ministry.

 Kevin Blanford